autolab-project/autolab/docs/_build/html/_sources/gui/control_center.rst.txt

 If the *Variable* is readable (read function provided in the driver), a **Read** button is available on its line.
 When clicking on this button, the *Variable*'s value is read and displayed in a line edit widget (integer / float values) or in a checkbox (boolean).

 If the *Variable* is writable (write function provided in the driver), its value can be edited and sent to the instrument (return pressed for interger / float values, check box checked or unchecked for boolean values).
+If the *Variable* is also readable, a **Read** operation will be executed automatically after that.

 To read and save the value of a *Variable*, right click on its line and select **Read and save as...**.
 You will be prompted to select the path of the output file.

+The colored displayed at the end of a line corresponds to the state of the displayed value:

+	* The orange color means that the currently displayed value is not necessary the current value of the **Variable** in the instrument.
+The user should click the **Read** button to update the value in the interface.
+	* The green color means that the currently displayed value is up to date (except if the user modified its value directly on the instrument.
+In that case, click the **Read** button to update the value in the interface).

 Monitoring
 ----------